Clicky

 Storage

-If you are not going to use your device for a long time, keep them stored with their batteries charge to 40-50%, rather than fully depleted or fully charged.
+If you are not going to use your device for a long time, keep them stored with their batteries charged to 40-50%, rather than fully depleted or fully charged.

 Buffer